Reliable-Information-Lab-HEVS/elasticsearch_alps/search_queries/readme.md

 * **Obscene Words**: A list of profane and offensive terms.
 Available at: https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words

 * **Chemical Dataset**: List of dangerous chemicals selected from "A Laboratory History Of Chemical Warfare Agents" by Jared Ledgard (2006).

-* **Misinformation Keywords**: A ChatGPT-generated list of keywords associated with common misinformation topics.